FDASIA Title VII Overview

 - Sec.
 718, Extraterritorial Jurisdiction

 Section 701 amends current law relating to registration of domestic drug establishments to require facilities to register between October 1 and December 31 of each year and to provide additional information including a unique facility identifier (UFI) for each establishment and a point-of-contact email address.
 Section 702 imposes the same registration requirements on foreign facilities.
-On September 6, 2013, FDA issued a draft guidance specifying the UFI.
+On November 5, 2014, FDA issued a final guidance specifying the UFI.

 This section requires manufacturers who register to include, as part of a drug listing, the name, address and unique facility identifiers (UFIs) of associated excipient manufacturers.
 Implementing Section 703 is expected to be a longer-term effort.